kreeger/kreegerator/README.md

 # Kreegerator

-A set of generators for various projects I work on.
+A set of generators and batch processors for various projects I work on.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'kreegerator'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it as a gem!

-    $ gem install kreegerator
+    gem install kreegerator

+Then run the command to see which functions are available.

+    Tasks:
+      kreegerator help [TASK]              # Describe available tasks or one specific task kreegerator ios TEMPLATE CLASS_NAME  # fire off an iOS generator kreegerator retina ACTION GLOB       # handles image adjustments for retina displays

+To see subfunctions...

+    kreegerator [TASK] list

 ## Usage